csunrh1987/bd440/README.txt

 	3. Created a front end button to interact with SQL database server
 	4. Wrote and tested server functionality to create a table upon clicking button.
 	5. Wrote and tested SQL procedures used in each step detailed above.
+	6. Recorded video demo for part 1 and 4 of phase 2

 Riley Espiritu